Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

   Please validate the following:
   - The endpoint URL is valid.
 Example:
     `https://yourEndpoint/contentunderstanding/analyzers/yourAnalyzerID?api-version=2025-05-01-preview`
   - Your converted CU dataset respects the naming constraints below.
-If needed, please manually correct the `analyzer.json` fields.:
+If needed, please manually correct the `analyzer.json` fields:
     - Field names start with a letter or underscore
     - Field name length must be between 1 and 64 characters
     - Only letters, numbers, and underscores are allowed
   - Your Analyzer ID meets these naming requirements:
     - ID length must be between 1 and 64 characters
     - Contains only letters, numbers, dots, underscores, and hyphens

 - **401 Unauthorized**:
   This implies an authentication failure.
-Please verify that your API Key and/or subscription ID are correct and that you have access to the specified endpoint.
+Please verify that your API Key and/or Subscription ID are correct and that you have access to the specified endpoint.

 - **409 Conflict**:
   This implies that an analyzer has already been created with this analyzer ID.
 Please try using a different analyzer ID.